Mailing List

 Sophie Dhenin

 She completed her Part 1 training in the Sarah Key method of treating back pain in 2010.
-Most recently she has trained in the PIM method of joint mobilisation and the Robbie Goodrum method of peripheral joint mobilisation and of sacroiliac joint manipulation.
+In 2011-12 she trained in the PIM method of joint mobilisation and the Robbie Goodrum method of peripheral joint mobilisation and of sacroiliac joint manipulation.

 Karl Dewsbury